alexander-suhhinin/some-pre-moderator/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
-5. Run the test suite
+5. Ensure all tests pass: `npm test`
+6. Run linting: `npm run lint`
-6. Submit a pull request
+7. Submit a pull request

 ## License

-MIT License
+MIT License - see LICENSE file for details.